automatic-controls/index/README.md

 ### Airflow Parameter Updater
 *WebCTRL* add-on that imports and exports *.csv* data related to airflow microblocks in selected portions of the geographic tree.

 - ✔ v0.1.0
-- 🔥 Migrate to *GitHub*

-### GeoXML Exporter
-*WebCTRL* add-on that exports geographic tree *.xml* data used by *Inkscape* to generate *SVG* graphics.
-An optional regular expression can be used to modify display names.

-- ✔ v0.1.0
 - 🛠 Migrate to *GitHub*